promises-aplus/promises-spec/README.md

 ### Specific

-A promise is an object or function that defines a `then` method that accepts the following two arguments:
+A promise's `then` method accepts the following two arguments:

     promise.then(onFulfilled, onRejected)